rwexler/rwexler.github.io/_posts/2019-04-16-random-forests.markdown

 from sklearn.metrics import mean_absolute_error
 ```

 `numpy` and `pandas` are used for convenient data storage, `matplotlib` is used to generate plots, and the scikit learn is used for all things machine learning.
-For example, we use `train_test_split` to do as its name suggests, `RandomForestRegressor` trains a random forest, and `r2_score`, `mean_squared_error`, `mean_absolute_error` are different evaluation metrics (you may like one of them more than the others, though MSE is probably the most robust).
+For example, we use `train_test_split` to do as its name suggests, `RandomForestRegressor` trains a random forest, and `r2_score`, `mean_squared_error`, and `mean_absolute_error` are different evaluation metrics (you may like one of them more than the others, though MSE is probably the most robust).

 ```python